Applied-Scientific-Research/Omega3D/README.md

 ## To do
 Tasks to consider or implement:

+* Pull in NNLS VRM algorithm from o2d, put in our Diffusion class - no amr yet
+* Instead of manipulating the projection matrix, have the mouse change the view matrix (assume model matrix is unity), see [here](https://solarianprogrammer.com/2013/05/22/opengl-101-matrices-projection-view-model/) for a nice write-up on the three OpenGL matrices
 * Add second order convection - in a class?
 * Use the actual core function to draw the blobs - but what is the real core function?
-* Add arcball rotation to the viewport - make my brain hurt
+* Add arcball rotation to the viewport - see [here](https://www.3dgep.com/understanding-the-view-matrix/) for some glm code
 * Use [libigl](https://github.com/libigl/libigl/) or [OpenMesh](http://openmesh.org/intro/) to load geometry files for boundaries
 * Start fresh GUI main file, look for first run and splash a help window
 * Add other repos as submodules, like [Vc](https://github.com/VcDevel/Vc) and [nlohmann/json](https://github.com/nlohmann/json) and [libigl](https://github.com/libigl/libigl/), or just by copying? `submodule add https://...xxx.git thirdparty/xxx`